Skip to content

 What People Often Overlook

 Many people focus purely on the headline figure and forget that consistency matters just as much as the amount.
 Missing contributions here and there can quietly push your timeline back by years.
 It can help to think of your daily savings figure not as a restriction, but as a small, steady commitment to your future self.
-Even modest existing savings make a meaningful difference to the numbers — this is worth considering before assuming you are starting from zero.
+Even modest existing savings make a meaningful difference to the numbers — this is worth noting before assuming you are starting from zero.

 Using This as a Starting Point